 We moved onto our current orchard in 2007, and have been planting and grafting ever since.
 We soon outgrew our first apple press and cidery, and in 2012 we built a new cider barn and imported an apple juicing line from Europe.
 A second tank room followed the year after, and every inch is now full.
 We are driven by working to make our ciders ever better and on experimenting with new cider making techniques.

 Peckham's has grown to be more that the two of us and we now have a small team of cider warriors working by our side.

 Rodrigo Escobedo, a chilean winemaker, works with Alex.
 Day to day, he keeps the cidery ticking and works closely with Alex to craft delicious ciders.

 Kevin Mayes is a farmer and folk singer.
 He manages the orchard.
 He is so good at mending things from tractors to presses that he keeps getting taken off the job - he still manages to find time to keep the trees in shape.

-Lisa Tuisamoa and Nicola Honing do a bit of everything.
-Lisa managed all the pressing this year and Nicola the harvest.
-They help with bottling, pruning and anything else that needs doing.
+Nicola Honing does a bit of everything.
+Nicola managed the 2017 the harvest.
+She helps with bottling, pruning and anything else that needs doing.

 Jenny Beasley is our office admin star, and keeps everything ticking.
 If you phone us you are likely to talk with her ... and of course there are those enthusiastic, young travellers at busy times - which seems to be most of the time come to think of it.